Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-## Preparing GeoDataFrames from different file formats
+## Different file formats for reading and writing geographic data

-There are various different GIS data formats available such as [Shapefile](https://en.wikipedia.org/wiki/Shapefile) [^shp], [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) [^GeoJson], [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) [^KML], and [GeoPackage](https://en.wikipedia.org/wiki/GeoPackage) [^GPKG].
+There are various GIS data formats available such as [Shapefile](https://en.wikipedia.org/wiki/Shapefile) [^shp], [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) [^GeoJson], [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) [^KML], and [GeoPackage](https://en.wikipedia.org/wiki/GeoPackage) [^GPKG].
 Geopandas is capable of reading data from all of these formats (plus many more).
 In the following, we will show some typical examples how to read (and write) data from different sources.
 The main point in this section is to demonstrate the basic syntax for reading and writing data using short code snippets.
 You can find the example datasets in the data-folder.
 However, most of the example databases do not exists, but you can use and modify the example syntax according to your own setup.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->